 Maya Rattray, now a first year U20 opened her season with an inaugural run out in the 60m Hurdles having only started training the event this winter.

-In the U15 girls 60m Hollie Martin Whymark took third in her heat with yet another PB for the season of 8.65s, Talia Wynter also showed good progression with 8.65s PB-neither progressed to the next round.
+In the U15 girls 60m Hollie Martin Whymark took third in her heat with yet another PB for the season of 8.65s, but could not progress to the next round.
 Three green vests contested the U20 mens 60m in which Jimi Sijuwola gained a PB of 7.13s, Daniel Jones – who hadn’t competed this event since 2015 – dropped his time to 7.17s and saw Akin Akinboh reach the final where he equalled his PB of 7.07s.
 Joe Wilkin is enjoying a good start to his year, grabbing yet another PB in the SM 60m in 7.31s.